HouptLab/jekyll-hardlink/README.md

 to the same file instead of making copies, thus saving storage.

-**This plugin only works on file systems that support hard links.**  It won't work if you're generating the site in another filesystem, since cross-filesystem hard links aren't possible.
+**This plugin only works on file systems that support hard links.**  It will fallback to copying files if you're generating the site in another filesystem, since cross-filesystem hard links aren't possible.

 ## Installation